nwillems94/recipes/_dinners/ricotta.md

 ---
 In a saucepan, heat milk to 180F.

-Turn off heat and add juice of 1 lemon juice and apple cider vinegar.
+Turn off heat and add lemon juice and apple cider vinegar.

 Let sit until curdles begin to form.